 - Have you taken unhealthy risks related to driving, sex, or other activities while drinking?

 The truth is that you are the only one who knows the truth about how much you are drinking and how it is affecting you.
-And the mostessentialt part of treatment is the first step which is admitting that you have a problem.
+The most essential part of treatment is the first step which is admitting that you have a problem.
 Start by admitting it to yourself and then ask for help.

 How To Treat Alcoholism